Dr Grace Ononiwu CBE

 Grace rose quickly through the ranks of the CPS, being appointed Chief Crown Prosecutor for Northamptonshire in 2005, Deputy Chief Crown Prosecutor, CPS London 2009, Chief Crown Prosecutor for the East of England region in 2012, and Chief Crown Prosecutor for the West Midlands region in 2014.
 In that time, she has made a significant contribution to the CPS Equality and Diversity agenda and was previously the Chair of the National Black Crown Prosecution Association (NBCPA).
 She has a national profile within the CPS, which includes membership of various strategic boards dealing with issues affecting the service across England and Wales.
 She has been chosen as the CPS’s first Community Engagement and Inclusion Champion.

-Grace was awarded the OBE in 2008 in recognition for her work within the CPS and received an Honorary Doctorate of Laws from the University of Hertfordshire in 2017, in recognition for her contribution to justice and the legal system, including her ongoing work to promote legal education.
+Grace was awarded the OBE in 2008 in recognition for her work within the CPS and received an Honorary Doctorate of Laws from the University of Hertfordshire in 2017, for her contribution to justice and the legal system, including her ongoing work to promote legal education.
+She also holds an Honorary Doctorate from Birmingham City University.

 In the 2019 Birthday Honours, Grace was awarded the Commander of the Order of the British Empire (CBE) for services to Law and Order.